Gluten Sensitivity: Why Wheat Causes Bloating and Bad Gas

 All in all, there are many good reasons to minimize grain foods, and particularly processed wheat products, that provide your body with a flood of empty calories, yet next to no nutritional value.

 The following list of high gluten foods may be hard to read for some.
-If your gluten sensitivity is mild, then you may see improvement just by reducing some of the highest sources, like supermarket breads and pasta.
+If your sensitivity is mild, then you may see improvement just by reducing some of the highest sources, like supermarket breads and pasta.

 A List of High Gluten Foods